 • • • •

-For all that Albus Dumbledore conducted us on a tour of young Tom Riddle’s life and times, he was able to tell us next to nothing of Tom’s motivations.
+For all that Albus Dumbledore conducted us on a tour of young Tom Riddle’s life and times, he seems to have been unable to show anything of Tom’s motivations.

 Yet it was obvious that young Tom was already a nasty bit of work by the age of 11.
 Albus claims to have recognized that his instincts for cruelty, secrecy, and domination were already far too well developed.
 Also that his power of will was so strong as to have already brought his magic at least partially under control, with no outside training.